rsolano/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+The overall strategy for deriving a model architecture was to create data sets and experimenting with various models.
+I started with a flattened image connected to a single output to check everything was working.
+Obviously no amount of data would make this model drive correctly so I moved on to a LeNet architecture.
+LeNet did much better and I was able to get the car to drive itself past the brigde.
+However it would not get past the second curve and veer off into the dirt, regardless of the amount or quality of data that I fed the model with.
+I created data sets by driving on the center lane and focusing getting through curves as smoothly as possible.
+I also recorded center recoveries from both sides of the road and different points of the circuit, emphasizing problem areas such as the bridge and the second curve.
+I also recorded clockwise and counter-clockwise driving to help the mode better generalize.

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+At the end of the process, the vehicle was able to drive autonomously around track 1 without leaving the road.

 #### 2. Final Model Architecture